Health

 Blue Card holders: your employer handles it.
 Go with TK or Barmer unless HR recommends otherwise.

 Freelancers and self-employed: you can choose either GKV (voluntary membership, you pay both halves so around €400 to €900/month depending on income) or PKV.
 Most freelancers eventually regret PKV because premiums rise sharply with age.
+See the PKV section above.

 Family members in India visiting: they need travel insurance, not your German policy.
 Your policy does not cover them while they are abroad.

-Spouse joining you on a family reunion visa: immediately register them on your Familienversicherung (free).
-They are covered from day one.
+Spouse joining you on a family reunion visa: immediately register them on your Familienversicherung (free) if their income is below the €505/month threshold.
+See the Familienversicherung section above.

 Children born in Germany: automatically covered under your plan.